The Brian Jonestown Massacre discography

-The discography of The Brian Jonestown Massacre (a San Francisco, CA based, neo-psychedelic band) consists of 20 studio albums, 14 EPs, five live albums, six compilation albums and 22 singles, as well as appearing on various artist releases and soundtracks.
+The discography of The Brian Jonestown Massacre (a San Francisco, California based, neo-psychedelic band) consists of 20 studio albums, 14 EPs, five live albums, six compilation albums and 24 singles, as well as appearing on various artist releases and soundtracks.
 They have one rockumentary (Dig!) to their credit and a DVD release of their music videos titled Book of Days.
 Their music has been released by Bomp!, TVT and Tee Pee Records, among others.